-Contact PDG Donna Schmidt, District Rotary Foundation Coordinator, for more information.
+Contact PDG Rick Caron, District Rotary Foundation Coordinator, for more information.

-Each year, Rotary selects up to 100 professionals from around the world to receive fellowships to study at one of our peace centers.
+Each year, Rotary awards up to 130 fully funded fellowships for dedicated leaders from around the world to study at one of our peace centers.

 Each year, Rotary awards up to 50 fellowships for master’s degrees and 50 for certificate studies at premier universities around the world.

 - Master’s degree programs: Last 15 to 24 months and require a practical internship of two to three months during the academic break.